 Representative politics requires that most of us take a back seat.
 By focusing on electing politicians or rallying behind charismatic leaders, we surrender our agency in exchange for promises.
 In practice, what our “representatives” are seeking is access to state power.
 This is dangerous because, as mentioned, states are not neutral institutions but instruments of minority rule.
 States can (and should) be reformed in ways that improve people’s lives but the history of electoral politics shows that they will defang, demobilize and create relationships of dependency with social movements rather than strengthen them.
 If we want transformational change, we have to fight for reforms by building power from below, not by reinforcing it above us.

 There’s no substitute for popular power.
 Not parties, nor charismatic leaders.
 Direct action means fighting for ourselves: uniting with others and fighting oppression with our own power rather than through some third party.
 A strike is the perfect example: workers use their own collective power to simply stop working until their demands are met.
 Not only is this a more direct and effective means of change, but it’s also transformational, emboldening workers towards a future where they could run their own workplace.
 The same is true of struggles over land, housing, education, etc. Transformational change happens when everyday people discover and exercise their own collective power.

 If we take an honest look at the structures and relationships around us today and ask ourselves: “could this be more free, equal and democratic?,” our answer will almost always be: “yes.”
 If you take these principles seriously, and follow them to their logical conclusion, you just may wake up and discover you’re a libertarian socialist.
 But fear not!
 Socialism is not some utopian pipedream.
 Freedom is possible.
 And admitting it is the first step of the revolution.

-If you are interested in reading more “Anarchism 101” pieces, we recommend the following pieces:
+If you are interested in reading more on introductory content on anarchism and libertarian socialism or socialism from below, we recommend the following pieces: